 If you’re having a hard time finding anyone in need of free blog posts or web content, feel free to take the lead!
 Conduct some research and write a few articles in your chosen niche to have on hand.
 You don’t have to pitch them to anyone; you just need to make sure they’re well-written and properly edited.

 While some potential clients will ask for links to published writing samples, many just want to see an example of your work to evaluate your skill level and writing voice before they hire you.
 You can find plenty of freelance work just by showing you’re capable of producing quality writing.

 2. Take some low-paying gigs to get your feet wet.

 An alternative to working for free is to accept a few low-paying gigs in order to fill out your portfolio.
-Upwork is a great place to look for these types of jobs.
-Upwork is a job board that allows you to create an account and apply for multiple jobs at once.
-It’s great for newer writers because it provides some security in terms of ensuring you get paid when the work is done.
+Fiverr is a great place to look for these types of jobs.
+Fiverr is an online marketplace where “sellers” offer all kinds of services at varying prices and levels of experience.
+It’s great for newer writers because it provides some security in terms of ensuring you get paid and don't risk getting scammed or stiffed.

 You can also check websites like Craigslist or job boards like All Freelance Writing, ProBlogger, and BloggingPro for low-paying or beginner-level writing work.
 As you apply for gigs and start communicating with potential clients, use your best judgment and try to target reputable people.